 Throat cancer is the growth of malignant tumors in the pharynx, larynx, or tonsils.
 In other words, what encompasses the throat.

-Although it can affect anybody, the people with the highest risk of developing it are people who smoke or people who have suffered the Human Papillomavirus (HPV).
+Although it can affect anybody, people with the highest risk of developing it are people who smoke or people who have suffered the human papillomavirus (HPV).

-Abnormal cell growth in the throat can start at the vocal chords; for this reason, one of the first manifestations of this disease is a notable change in the tone of your voice.
+Abnormal cell growth in the throat can start at the vocal cords.
+For this reason, one of the first signs of throat cancer is a notable change in the tone of your voice.

-- The appearance of tumors in this area can cause the re-occurrence of this symptom.
-It may also be more intense when swallowing or shouting.
+The appearance of tumors in the area can lead to the recurrence of this symptom.
+In fact, it manifests itself more intensely when swallowing or when you strain your voice.

 3. Bad breath

-If you have bad breath and it doesn’t disappear with good oral hygiene habits, it could be a sign of something more serious.
-Although you don’t have to immediately jump to conclusions, you shouldn’t rule it out, either.
+If you have bad breath that doesn’t go away with good oral hygiene habits, it could be a sign of something more serious.
+You shouldn’t immediately assume you have throat cancer, but you shouldn’t rule it out, either.

-- Patients that develop this disease tend to have a lot of difficulty controlling the smell of their breath.
-This persists even though they might use mouthwashes or special oral hygiene products.
+Patients that develop this disease tend to have a lot of difficulties controlling the smell of their breath.
+This persists even though they might use mouthwash or special oral hygiene products.

 4. Difficulty breathing